 Why do time-based onboarding drips fail?

-The fix is behavior triggers.
-Instead of “send email on Day 3,” you build “send email when user hasn’t completed Step 2 within 48 hours of completing Step 1.”
-The difference is everything.
+A time-based drip is automation.
+It’s just bad automation.
+The fix is behavior triggers: instead of “send email on Day 3,” build “send email when user hasn’t completed Step 2 within 48 hours of Step 1.”
+That single shift changes everything downstream.

 What are the five onboarding milestones every sequence needs?